Insufficient Credit for Approval

 Potential Loss of Collateral

-For secured debt consolidation loans, such as home equity loans, missing payments could result in the loss of your collateral, such as your home or car.
+For secured debt consolidation loans, such as home equity loans, missing payments could result in collateral loss, such as your home or car.

 Decision-Making on Debt Consolidation